 The University has launched a new website: www.csun.edu/captioning.
 The purpose of the site is to provide unified content for faculty and students regarding captioning.
 As a reminder, we are required to caption videos used in instruction.
 The website provides useful information on captioning options for both content creators and consumers.

-Join us for a CSUN read-a-thon of the entire novel Frankenstein!
+Join us for a celebration of the Map Collection's new home.
 Read more

 Linguistics/TESL Chair Dr. Kenneth Luna discusses "Text Speak" on BEOND TV

 Dr. Mauro Carassai, from the English Department and the Liberal Studies Program, explores the importance of the humanities to the data sciences.